 7. Selected Poems (c.
 1917-8) – Wilfred Owen

 Wilfred Owen is considered by many critics to be the greatest poet of the First World War and his work still resonates today.
-Since 2018 is the last centenary year of ‘the war to end all wars’, what better time to give it a go?
+It’s now over a hundred years since ‘the war to end all wars’, but Owen’s poetry still feels very relevant, resonant and modern.
 If you’re not sure where to begin, some of his best-regarded poems include ‘Disabled’, ‘Dulce et Decorum Est’ and ‘Anthem for Doomed Youth’.

 8. The Bell Jar (1963) – Sylvia Plath